Sinicization of Tibet: Early developments

 After the fall of the Qing dynasty and before 1950, the region which roughly corresponds to the modern-day Tibet Autonomous Region (TAR) was a de facto independent state although unrecognized by other states.
 It printed its own currency and postage, and maintained international relations although it did not exchange ambassadors with other nations.
 Tibet claimed three provinces (Amdo, Kham and Ü-Tsang), but only controlled western Kham and Ü-Tsang.
 Since 1950, China made eastern Kham part of Sichuan and western Kham part of the new Tibet Autonomous Region.

-During the early-20th-century Republic of China era which followed the Qing dynasty, Chinese Muslim general and Qinghai governor Ma Bufang is accused by Tibetans of implementing sinicization and Islamification policies in Tibetan areas.
+During the early-20th-century Republic of China era which followed the Qing dynasty, the Chinese Muslim general and governor of Qinghai Ma Bufang implemented policies of sinicization and Islamification in Tibetan areas according to accusations which have been made by Tibetans.
 Forced conversion and heavy taxes were reported under his rule.
-After Mao Zedong won the Chinese Civil War in 1949, his goal was the unification of the "five nationalities" as the People's Republic of China under the rule of the Chinese Communist Party.
+After CCP Chairman Mao Zedong won the Chinese Civil War in 1949, his goal was the unification of the "five nationalities" as the People's Republic of China under the rule of the Chinese Communist Party.
 The Tibetan government in Lhasa sent Ngabo (known as Ngabo in English sources) to Chamdo in Kham, a strategic town near the border, with orders to hold his position while reinforcements came from Lhasa to fight against the Chinese.
 On 16 October 1950, news that the People's Liberation Army was advancing towards Chamdo and had taken the town of Riwoche (which could block the route to Lhasa) arrived.
 Ngabo and his men retreated to a monastery, where the People's Liberation Army surrounded and captured them.
 Ngabo wrote to Lhasa suggesting a peaceful surrender instead of war.
 According to the Chinese negotiator, "It is up to you to choose whether Tibet would be liberated peacefully or by force.
 It is only a matter of sending a telegram to the PLA group to recommence their march to Lhasa."
 Ngabo accepted Mao's Seventeen-Point Agreement, which stipulated that in return for Tibet becoming part of the People's Republic of China, it would be granted autonomy.
 Lacking support from the rest of the world, in August 1951 the Dalai Lama sent a telegram to Mao accepting the agreement.
 The delegates signed the agreement under duress, and the Tibetan's government's future was sealed.